MrRobz/my-little-tech-life-blog/_posts/2020-05-22-setting-up-tailwindcss-with-ember-in-2020.md

 ....
 ```

-These settings will make sure that you don't ship any unwanted tailwind css to production build.
+These settings will make sure that you don't ship any unwanted tailwind CSS to production build.
 More info [](https://tailwindcss.com/docs/controlling-file-size/)[here](https://tailwindcss.com/docs/controlling-file-size/)

 ##### Update build pipeline to include plugins